bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 > - If you query a storefront channel, the response returns global (not storefront) settings if the channel inherits global settings.
 The `channel_id` in the response will be that of the default global channel (`0`).
 > - Web analytic ID 5 is no longer in use.

-This article shows you how to manage web analytics using the Web Analytics API.
-For more, see the [Web Analytics API Reference](/...).
+This article shows you how to manage web analytics using the Settings API.
+For more, see the [Settings API Reference](/api-reference/store-management/settings).

 ## Google Analytics